rmcbride2121/commonjs-module-practice/README.md

 * Add file and implement code for divide module
 * Implement code for addOne in the addNumbers module
 * Require addOne in index.js
-* Add file and implmemnt code for subtractNumbers module
+* Add file and implement code for subtractNumbers module
-* Make sure there are no errors
+* Make sure there are no errors and that all the calculations are logged to the screen